marwhals/spring-framework-reference/Section4IntroductiontoRestfulWebServices/restNotes.md

 - The correct answer is that it does not matter
   - The framework used is decoupled from Spring via the HTTP / JSON (or XML) layer
   - All of these libraries can consumer RESTful APIs
-  - Server side can be Spring Boot, .NET, Ruby on Rails, etc - the RESTful API abstracts the implementation
+  - Server side can be Spring Boot, .NET, Ruby on Rails, etc. - the RESTful API abstracts the implementation